sitegeist/Sitegeist.MagicWand/README.md

 ## Easy and fast cloning of Flow and Neos Installations

-The cli commands `clone:list`, `clone:preset` and `clone:remotehost` help to
+The CLI commands `clone:list`, `clone:preset` and `clone:remotehost` help to
-clone a remote Flow/Neos setup into the Flow/Neos where the command is executed.
+clone a remote Flow/Neos setup into the local Flow/Neos installation that executes the command.

-**Attention: These commands will empty the local database and resources of the flow setup the cli is executed on.
+**Attention: These commands will empty the local database and resources of your local Flow installation.
-The data is replaced with the informations from the remote host.
-Make shure you understand that before actual using the commands.**
+The data is replaced with the information from the remote host.
+Make sure you understand that before actually using the commands.**

 ### sitegeist:magicwand:clone:list